+F.1.
+Introduction

-- F.1.
-Introduction - F.1.1.
-The Holder shall ensure the following briefing sessions, checks, inspections and tests are carried out and records kept as specified in Schedule G. - F.2.
-Briefing - F.2.1.
-The Holder shall ensure that stewards are properly dressed and suitably equipped.
+F.1.1.
+The Holder shall ensure the following briefing sessions, checks, inspections and tests are carried out and records kept as specified in Schedule G.

+F.2.
+Briefing

+- F.2.1.
+The Holder shall ensure that Stewards are properly dressed and suitably equipped.
 They shall be briefed on their deployment, their general and emergency duties in accordance with Schedule B, section B.2 and a record of the briefing kept in a log book. - F.2.2.
-Two-evacuation training sessions shall be carried out every 12 months in accordance with Clause 9 and the details recorded in a logbook. - F.3.
-Checks, Inspections And Tests - F.3.1.
+Two evacuation training sessions shall be carried out every 12 months in accordance with Clause 9 and the details recorded in a logbook.

+F.3.
+Checks, Inspections And Tests

+- F.3.1.
 Any defect found as a result of checks, inspection and tests or otherwise shall be recorded in the Defects Log Book, which shall record when the defect is discovered and when it is remedied.
-All defects should be reported to the Safety Officer or Deputy as soon as is reasonably practicable. - F.3.2.
+All defects should be reported to the Safety Officer or a Deputy Safety Officer as soon as is reasonably practicable. - F.3.2.
 In this schedule, a 'competent person' in relation to the testing and certification of electrical systems and installations shall be one of the following: - a. a corporate member of the Institution of Electrical Engineers; - b. a contractor currently enrolled with the National Inspection Council for Electrical Installation Contracting or Electrical Contractors' Association; - c. a suitably qualified representative of the Electrical Supply Authority. - F.3.3.
-In this schedule and schedule G, a competent person in relation to the testing and certification of structural elements shall be one of the following, with the appropriate skills and experience: - a. a Chartered Structural Engineer; - b. a Chartered Surveyor (Building Surveying Division); - c. a Chartered Civil Engineer; - d. or another similarly qualified person.
+In this schedule and Schedule G, a competent person in relation to the testing and certification of structural elements shall be one of the following, with the appropriate skills and experience: - a. a Chartered Structural Engineer; - b. a Chartered Surveyor (Building Surveying Division); - c. a Chartered Civil Engineer; or - d. a person who, in the opinion of Nottingham City Council, possesses similar qualifications to those at a. b. or c. above.